Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This link tells you a lot about caring for an orchid and offers further assistance.

 Hey I was wondering the same thing, got all my info from the first site that was posted for you to look into.
 They will correspond to your email and fast.
-But one thing that your answer didn't have was the fact that you can take a spray bottle with a soft spray and mist the leaves and roots with that too.

 Knowing the type of orchid you have will help define the proper winter care that it needs.
 This is a guide about caring for orchids in the winter.